Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/ctxt.md

 The body contains paragraphs that include headings, clear and informative text, and relevant metadata.
 Each paragraph is equal to one chunk.

-Each paragraph should be separated by a single line.
+Each paragraph should be separated by double-line breaks.

 #### Headings